Skip to content

 Steenberg Farm

-Three years before Simon van der Stel was granted the land that became Groot Constantia, a German immigrant widow named Catharina Ras walked into his office and asked for a piece of ground at the foot of Ou Kaapse Weg.
-Ras had buried five husbands by then – at least three under suspicious circumstances – and was, as Steenberg's own marketing acknowledges, "one of the Cape's most daring, controversial settlers."
-Van der Stel granted her a lease on 25 morgen of land in 1682, three years before he took Groot Constantia for himself.
-In 1688 the lease became a freehold title.
-That makes Steenberg the oldest legally-titled wine farm in South Africa, three years senior to its much more famous neighbour up the hill.
+Three years before Simon van der Stel took the land that became Groot Constantia, a German widow named Catharina Ras walked into his office and asked for a plot at the foot of Ou Kaapse Weg.
+By then Ras had buried five husbands, at least three of them in murky circumstances, and the estate's own marketing happily calls her "one of the Cape's most daring, controversial settlers."
+In 1682 Van der Stel let her rent about 25 morgen of land (a morgen is an old Dutch land measure, roughly 0.85 hectares).
+In 1688 that rental became full ownership.
+So Steenberg is the oldest wine farm in South Africa to hold its land outright, three years older than its far more famous neighbour up the hill.

 1682Founded